 The College Gym is located at Old Field.
 All those wishing to use the gym are required to have a formal induction.
 Information is available via the Gym web pages (https://sportbookings.trin.cam.ac.uk/).
-This website will list Induction sessions and classes on a weekly basis and will give instructions on how to book.
-Classes will also be advertised on the noticeboard outside the gym and in the Porters' Lodge at Burrell's Field.
+The website lists induction sessions and classes on a weekly basis and gives instructions on how to book.
+Classes are also advertised on the noticeboard outside the gym and in the Porters' Lodge at Burrell's Field.
 Following completion of the induction course, the student's University Card will be enabled with gym access and a charge of £30 per academic year will be made via the student's College account for use of the gym.